dyaa/Laravel-pushover/README.md

-Once dyaa/pushover is installed, you need to register the ServiceProvider.
+Once dyaa/pushover is installed, you need to register the Service Provider.
 To do that open `app/config/app.php` and add the following to the `providers` key.

 ```
 'Dyaa\Pushover\PushoverServiceProvider',